The Guide to Learning Spanish in Latin America

 4) How Long will you be Studying or Vacationing?

-The length of your course you take should be determined by your language learning goals.
-Are you a beginner who wants to get a serious jump-start in Spanish, or have you studied Spanish before and just want to brush up your conversation skills through immersion?
-To really receive the long-term benefits from a Spanish course, I recommend sticking with it for at least 2-3 weeks.
-For beginners, this is long enough to allow you to get immersed in the language and the culture of your host country, meet the local people, and gain some basic conversation skills.
-But keep in mind that language acquisition does not happen overnight.
+The length of the course you take should be determined by your language learning goals.
+Are you a beginner who wants to pick up the language intensely, or have you studied Spanish before and want to brush up your conversation skills through immersion?
+To receive the long-term benefits from a Spanish course, I recommend sticking with it for at least 2-3 weeks.
+For beginners, this is long enough to allow you to become immersed in the language and the culture of your host country, meet the local people, and gain some basic conversation skills.
+But keep in mind that language acquisition only happens after a period of time.
 You will have to set aside time for practice and study if you really want to make progress.

-Don’t expect miracles from an intensive course.
-Learning a foreign language takes time, and not even a super intensive course can substitute for the time that is necessary to study grammar and vocabulary.
-On a yearlong student exchange in Brazil I decided early on that I would not study vocabulary, since I believed that it would come naturally over the course of an academic year.
-However, most students who take a much shorter language course don’t have the luxury of hearing a word ten times before they grasp its meaning.
-Vocabulary study is really your main tool of improving your Spanish skills, and there are only so many words you can memorize each day.
-So have realistic expectations.
-If you have the time and the money, studying Spanish abroad for a month will significantly enhance your skills as a beginner, and two or three weeks will be enough to boost the skills of someone who has some previous knowledge of Spanish.
+Don't expect miracles from an intensive course.
+Learning a foreign language takes time, and not even a super-intensive course can substitute for the time necessary to study grammar and vocabulary.
+On a yearlong student exchange in Brazil, I decided that I would not study vocabulary since I believed that it would come naturally over an academic year.
+However, most students who take a much shorter language course don't have the luxury of hearing a word ten times before they grasp its meaning.
+Vocabulary study is really your primary tool for improving your Spanish skills, and there are only so many words you can memorize each day.
+So, have realistic expectations.
+If you have the time and the money, studying Spanish abroad for a month will significantly enhance your skills as a beginner, and two or three weeks will be enough to boost the skills of someone with some previous knowledge of Spanish.

 5) How Diverse is the Destination Culture?

-What makes Spanish learning abroad so enjoyable in the region is lively interaction with locals and immersion in their culture.
-Some Latin American countries are more culturally diverse than others and some have more deeply rooted native traditions than others.
-You can choose among countries with strong European or indigenous traditions, or one where the culture of the Spanish colonizers has blended with the indigenous culture to form a unique blend.
-Guatemala, Ecuador, Peru and Bolivia have very strong indigenous cultural roots, making them fascinating and colorful places to visit.
-On the other hand, the African and Caribbean heritage of Venezuela and the Dominican Republic provide for a very lively and outgoing culture in different ways.
-Argentina and Chile on the other hand, are more European, but they still have uniquely local traditions.
-The way of life of the gaucho, as cattle herders are known in Argentina, is a unique cultural tradition that has contributed to the national cultural identity.
-Similarly, the Andean cultures in Ecuador, Peru and Bolivia draw on their vast heritage from the Inca Empire, and many age-old traditions are still widely practiced.
+What makes language learning abroad enjoyable in the region is lively interaction with locals and immersion in their culture.
+Some Latin American countries are more culturally diverse, and some have more deeply rooted local traditions.
+You can choose among countries with European or indigenous traditions or one where the culture of Spanish colonizers has blended with the indigenous culture to form a unique blend.
+Guatemala, Ecuador, Peru, and Bolivia have robust indigenous cultural roots, making them fascinating and colorful places to visit.
+On the other hand, the African and Caribbean heritage of the Dominican Republic and Cuba create a rich and lively culture in different ways.
+Argentina and Chile, on the other hand, are more European, but they still have uniquely local traditions.
+The way of life of the gaucho, as cattle herders are known in Argentina, is a unique tradition that has contributed to the national identity.
+Similarly, the Andean cultures in Ecuador, Peru, and Bolivia draw on their vast heritage from the Inca Empire, and many age-old traditions are still widely practiced.

 Many native traditions are still alive in Bolivia.
 Photo ©Volker Poelzl.
 All Rights Reserved.